ScrollPrize/scrollprize-website/docs/05_tutorial2.md

 ### Campfire scroll

 To get a basic understanding of the kind of data we’re working with, it’s useful to look at it directly.
-Our goal will be to look at a scroll in two ways: 1. a “word soup” of floating letters 2. a mesh representation:
+Our goal will be to look at a scroll in two ways: 1) a “word soup” of floating letters, and 2) a mesh representation:

 <div className="flex flex-wrap items-start">
   <figure className="sm:w-[48.4%]">